onsip/sipjs.com/content/api/0.5.0/session.md

 ### `getLocalStreams()`

-Returns a sequence of MediaStream objects representing the streams that are currently sent in this Session.
+Returns an array of MediaStream objects representing the streams that are currently sent in this Session.

 #### Returns

 Type | Description
 -|-
-`Array of RTCMediaStream`| The local media stream
+`Array of MediaStream`| The local media stream

 ### `getRemoteStreams()`

-Returns a sequence of MediaStream objects representing the streams that are currently received in this session.
+Returns an array of MediaStream objects representing the streams that are currently received in this session.

 Type | Description
 -|-
-`Array of RTCMediaStream`| The remote media stream
+`Array of MediaStream`| The remote media stream

 <!--